alessandrobruni/TensorflowDiabeticRetinopathy/README.md

 [mrdbourke](https://github.com/mrdbourke/tensorflow-deep-learning)

-Diabetic Retinopathy Arranged
 Computer vision is the practice of writing algorithms which can discover patterns in visual data.

-In this work a **Convolutional Neural Network** (CNN) will classify the images from Kaggle dataset [Diabetic Retinopathy Arranged](https://www.kaggle.com/datasets/amanneo/diabetic-retinopathy-resized-arranged?select=0)
+In this work **Convolutional Neural Networks** (CNN) will classify the images from Kaggle dataset [Diabetic Retinopathy Arranged](https://www.kaggle.com/datasets/amanneo/diabetic-retinopathy-resized-arranged?select=0)

 The original datset came with images divided in 5 folder (0,1,2,3,4), each of them represents specific class labels.